-Many of my VA friends and clients have been asking me about GDPR.
+Many of my VA friends and clients have been asking me about GDPR which came into effect as of 25 May 2018.

-There’s mass confusion AND there seems to be many people who are profiting from that discomfort.
+There’s been mass confusion AND there seems to be many people who are profiting from that discomfort.

 I’ve spent around £500 on so-called compliance so far, and some of that money was a complete waste due to scaremongering.
 I just didn’t realise that at the time.
 Sigh.